bids-standard/bids-website/docs/getting_started/folders_and_files/derivatives.md

 with or without the datasets used to generate them.
 This is necessary for storage and bandwidth constraints, as well as to permit the distribution of derivatives when the source data are restricted.
+Similarly, BIDS Raw datasets should be interpretable and distributable without all possible derivatives produced from them.

 This independence affords flexibility in the relative organization of datasets.
 The following examples show three ways to organize, relative to each other,